Executive Council of Ontario: Former ministers

-As part of the omnibus bill for implementation of the 2025 budget, the Ford government formally institute the post-nominal “E.C.O.” and designated all living former members who have not been convicted of an indictable or hybrid criminal offense as "Honorary Members" of the Executive Council.
+As part of the omnibus bill for implementation of the 2025 budget, the legislature formally instituted the post-nominal “E.C.O.” and designated all living former members who have not been convicted of an indictable or hybrid criminal offence as "honorary members" of the Executive Council.
 The designation grants former ministers the right of continued use of the honorific prefix and the post-nominals for life without the rights, obligations or privileges of a current minister.
-Ontario is the fourth Canadian province to adopt this practice, following the examples by conservative governments in the provinces of Nova Scotia (as of 2007), Saskatchewan (2019), and Alberta (2022).
+Ontario is the fourth Canadian province to adopt this practice, following the examples by conservative governments in the provinces of Nova Scotia (as of 2009), Saskatchewan (2019), and Alberta (2022).

 Current Composition

 Doug Ford and his Cabinet were sworn in by Lieutenant Governor Elizabeth Dowdeswell on June 29, 2018, following the 2018 general election.
 Ford conducted six major cabinet shuffles (with substantial numbers of ministers changing roles) since 2018 and 7 minor adjustments (triggered by resignations and impacted small numbers of ministers).
-The cabinet has numbered at 37 members since August 2024, the largest ever cabinet in Ontario history.
-It currently consists of the following ministers.